Tom Sawyer (1930 film): Plot

 After arguing with his sweetheart, Becky Thatcher, Tom Sawyer seeks solace from his friend Huck Finn, who tells him about a mysterious cure for warts that requires them to visit the local cemetery at midnight.
-While there they witness a murder committed by Injun Joe, who convinces Muff Potter, who also was there but in an inebriated state, that he is guilty of the crime.
+While there, they witness a murder committed by Injun Joe.
+Joe convinces Muff Potter, who was also there but in an inebriated state, that Muff is guilty of the crime.
 Tom and Huck promise each other they will not divulge what they have seen.

 When Tom is caught lying about stealing his half-brother Sid's crabapples, his Aunt Polly punishes him by making him whitewash the fence on a Saturday morning.
 The boy leads his friends to believe he is enjoying the task, and before long they are giving him their treasures in exchange for the privilege of joining in the fun.

 Together with Huck and Joe Harper, Tom runs away from home to become a pirate.
 The three set off on a raft to Jacksons Island in the Mississippi River, where they remain for three days.
 Upon returning home, Tom discovers it was thought the three had drowned, and the boys attend their own funeral service at the church.

 At Muff Potter's trial, Tom admits the truth about the murder, but Injun Joe manages to escape.
 While attending the school picnic near a cavern, Tom and Becky decide to explore it and get lost.
 As they try to find their way out, they stumble upon Injun Joe and a chest of gold.
-While angrily pursuing the two children, he falls into a crevasse and is killed.
+While Joe angrily pursues the children, he falls into a crevasse and is killed.
 Huck finds Tom and Becky and leads them to safety, together with the treasure.